José Mariano Michelena

-José Mariano Michelena (sometimes José Mariano de Michelena) (July 14, 1772, Valladolid, Michoacán – May 10, 1852, Valladolid) was a Novohispanic and later Mexican, soldier and politician.
+José Mariano Michelena (sometimes José Mariano de Michelena) (July 14, 1772, Valladolid, Michoacán – May 10, 1852, Valladolid) was a New Spain and later Mexican, soldier and politician.
 He was among the early conspirators seeking to achieve Mexican independence, and also introduced coffee to Mexico.

 Early career

 From a comfortable and distinguished family, José Mariano Michelena attended the University of Mexico, graduating as a lawyer.
 In 1806 he enlisted in the infantry regiment La Corona, with the rank of lieutenant.
 In the encampment at Jalapa (Veracruz), he became friends with Ignacio Allende, Juan Aldama and other New Spanish military officers who later joined the insurgency against Spain.
 After Jalapa, he was in Mexico City, and on October 15, 1808, he was sent to Valladolid to recruit men for the regiment.

 Conspiracy of Valladolid

 In Valladolid he joined a group of independence conspirators, including his brother Nicolás, Captains Manuel García Obeso and Manuel Muñiz, Ruperto Mier, Lieutenant Mariano Quevedo, Licientiates Soto Saldaña and Manuel Ruiz de Chávez, Father Vicente de Santa María, and Father Huango.
 Impelled by the news of the French occupation of Spain, the conspirators intended an armed revolution in Celaya, San Miguel el Grande, and Zamora.
 Michelana was sent to Guanajuato to recruit rebels there.

 This conspiracy was uncovered by the Spanish authorities on December 21, 1809.
 The conspirators were arrested and confined in the convent of El Carmen.
 Archbishop Francisco Javier de Lizana y Beaumont, who was viceroy of New Spain at the time, ordered them brought to Mexico City so that he could speak to them.
 Their defense was that they were faithful patriots whose only intention was to preserve the country for King Ferdinand VII, who had been forced to abdicate by Napoleon.
 They proposed to the viceroy (as related by Michelena) to form a junta to govern New Spain in the name of Ferdinand and to take all possible measures to extend the reign of this "august" sovereign.
 Lizana found no criminal offense in the conspirators, and ordered them set free, to the great disgust of the pro-Spanish party.
 Michelena returned to duty in Jalapa.